 What's a BRAC Membership and do I need it?

-BRAC is the local governing body.
+Bicycle Racing Association of Colorado (BRAC) is the local governing body.
 USA Cycling has big picture things to think about, like preparing for the Olympics, and they cannot manage cycling in 50 states.
 They delegate the operations of local cycling to their "local associations."
-In Colorado and southern Wyoming, the local association is called BRAC (Bicycle Racing Association of Colorado).
+In Colorado and southern Wyoming, the local association is called Bicycle Racing Association of Colorado.
 BRAC has been here managing local cycling since 1976.
 When you buy a one-day USAC license for $10 there's no need to buy a BRAC membership and there are no extra fees.
 It's BRAC's way of saying " welcome to bike racing".
-Once you buy that annual USA Cycling license for $80 that's when you'll need to make a choice regarding your BRAC Membership.
-BRAC has an annual membership for $30, or a one-day membership for $5, which the race director and BRAC split.
+Once you buy that annual USA Cycling license for $50 that's when you'll need to make a choice regarding your BRAC Membership.
+BRAC has an annual membership for $40, or a one-day membership for $5, which the race director and BRAC split.
 If you only race 5 times a year then you can simply pay the $5 one-day BRAC membership fee.
 If you race more than 5x, and/or want to receive the local newsletter, and want you and your team to be ranked in the Colorado Cup Rankings (a series long point competition) then it's recommended to spend $30 on a membership.
 You can purchase an annual BRAC membership here.

 What's this complicated coding system of numbers and letters like SM5 or MM40+ mean to me?

 Reading Latin or the Russian alphabet may be easier to decipher at first glance than the class and category system.
 We should give you a Rosetta stone when you buy a license.
 Here's what you need to know as a beginner.
 Everyone has an age and a category: